Entwicklungsburo-Stresing/EBST_CAM/README.md

 ﻿# EBST_CAM
-Software package for the line scan cameras of [Entwicklungsbüro Stresing](http://stresing.de).
-This package contains multiple projects for different plattforms.
+This repository contains software for operating the line scan cameras of [Entwicklungsbüro Stresing](http://stresing.de).
+There are multiple projects for different plattforms.
+This readme is giving an overview of these projects and contains instructions for compiling.
+If you are looking for more documentation about the software, look [here](https://entwicklungsburo-stresing.github.io/).
+Also refer to your given manual FLbook.pdf for more documentation.

 project         | description                           | plattform
 :---            | :---                                  | :---
-ESLSCDLL        | DLL for usage with Labview.
-See repository [lv64](https://github.com/Entwicklungsburo-Stresing/lv64) | Windows
+ESLSCDLL        | DLL project                           | Windows
-Jungo           | Windows driver                        | Windows
-doc             | Documentation with [Doxygen](https://www.doxygen.nl/) of DLLs interface and more  | Windows, Linux escam           | crossplattform Qt GUI written in C++  | Windows, Linux escam_deb       | script to create .deb package         | Linux escam_setup     | [Microsoft Visual Studio Installer Project](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects) to create setup for escam | Windows linux-driver    | Linux driver                          | Linux
+Jungo           | Library for using the Windows Driver  | Windows doc             | Documentation with [Doxygen](https://www.doxygen.nl/) of DLLs API and more  | Windows, Linux escam           | crossplattform [Qt](https://www.qt.io/) GUI written in C++  | Windows, Linux escam_deb       | script to create .deb package         | Linux escam_setup     | [Microsoft Visual Studio Installer Project](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects) to create setup for escam | Windows linux-driver    | Linux driver                          | Linux